MacBook Pro: Frequently asked questions about using a Retina display

 - If Mirror Displays is not enabled, then you are using Extended Desktop mode.
 In this case, resolutions can be set individually for each display.
 Check the Display System Preferences window that has the description for the display you want to adjust on the top of the window (there will be a unique preferences window for each display).
 Adjust as necessary.

-I need a resolution for my external display that is not appearing on the list.
-Is there a way to get more resolutions to appear?
+I need a resolution for my external display that isn't on the list.
+Is there a way to get more resolutions?

 Yes.
-Hold the Option key down while clicking the Scaled button to see more resolutions.
-This is only available in extended desktop mode.
+Press and hold the Option key while clicking the Scaled button to see more resolutions.
+Note: If you are using OS X Lion or Mountain Lion, this is only available in extended desktop mode.

 Are Windows 7 and 8 using Boot Camp supported on the Retina display?